mcneel/developer.rhino3d.com/_guide_topics/yak/pushing-a-package-to-the-server.md

 layout: toc-guide-page
 ---

+See the [package server]({{ site.baseurl }}/guides/yak/the-package-server/) guide for more information about the McNeel public package server.

 <div class="alert alert-info" role="alert">
 <strong>Note:</strong> Yak is cross-platform.
 The examples below are for Windows.
 For Mac, replace the path to the Yak CLI tool with